Last Updated on

 Now, don’t get me wrong.
 My constant companions were (and are) The Gary Halbert Letters, The Robert Collier Letter Book, and The AdWeek Copywriting Handbook.

-I recommend them until this day.
+I recommend them to this day.

 The methods they employ are effective.
 Gary has personality for days.
 Robert has countless templates you can adapt to email.
 The Copywriting Handbook is just that, a handbook to be used.
 They’re best suited to the Wild West era of the web when everything was focused on the visitors who would convert on the first interaction.